18F/CAMD-resources/PHASES.md

 ### Maintaining a collaborative relationship
 As you work with your vendor, you'll continue to be the experts in user and business needs - the elements that drive the vision of the product.
 Let your vendors be the experts on implementation, ie, how to achieve that vision.
 A few tips:
-- instead of thinking of your vendors as staff augmentation that you have to manage, think of them as collaborators on your cross-functional team.
+- instead of thinking of your vendors as staff augmentation that you have to manage, think of them as collaborators on your cross-functional team
 - set a cadence of review for each sprint and give them heads down time to work in between sprint planning and sprint review.
 - communicate often and early
 - advocate for machine parsable code and plain language documentation